syntasso/kratix/demo/README.md

-If your NOT using the `wait-and-open-browser-when-app-ready` then once the Redis, Postgres and TODO app (serverless so it might disappear after a while) are running start a portforward:
+If your NOT using the `wait-and-open-browser-when-app-ready` then once the Redis, Postgres and TODO app are running start a portforward:
 ```
-kubectl --namespace knative-serving port-forward svc/kourier 8081:80
+kubectl --context kind-worker port-forward svc/nginx-nginx-ingress 8080:80
 ```

-Show the app working by going to http://todo.default.local.gd:8081
+Show the app working by going to http://localhost:8080 and having the host header 'todo.example.com' set.

 | :warning: WARNING          |
 |:---------------------------|